claraj/breakthrough_ai_class/README.md

 * Can generate a list of moves from a board state
 * Can run an evaluation function

- minimax -
- alpha-beta -
- forward pruning -
+ minimax - best of mine, worst of opponents alpha-beta - forward pruning - getting rid of poor outcome branches

 TODO

 Colours in the terminal output
-Some kind of AI evaluation function
+Some kind of AI evaluation function alpha-beta decision tree
 Clean up the data structures
 Web based version
     - https://skulpt.org/
     - repl.it

 Test it on humans

+Notes

+The most number of moves there can possibly be is something like 6 * 8 = 48.
+A tree with 48 levels would be rather large though.

+Jan 22

+Trash original computer and implement minmax from the book.

+Computer is cheating, moves a human piece lol